Frequently Asked Questions

 For help setting up your page, please refer to our handy User Guide, or you can contact feastforfreedom@asrc.org.au

-If you are an experienced Host and are looking for the RSVP functionality on your fundraising page, please note this has been removed and we encourage you to manage your guest RSPVs via SMS, social media, email or a Facebook event instead.
+You can also manage your guest RSPVs via SMS, social media, email or a Facebook event instead.
 Your page will still be able to collect your donations and manage your fundraising.

 What is Feast for Freedom?